gabrielbrandaodacruzz/zipfile_cracking.py/README.md

 # zipfile_cracking.py

-that is a script to do a brute force in files zip and wnrar
+that is a script to do brute force in files zip and wnrar

 this was developed in python